ViacomInc/data-point/packages/data-point/README.md

 ### Request

-Requests a remote source, using [request-promise](https://github.com/request/request-promise) behind the scenes.
-The features supported by `request-promise` are exposed/supported by Request entity.
+Requests a remote source, using [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) behind the scenes.
+The features supported by `fetch` are exposed/supported by Request entity.

 **SYNOPSIS**